 The title track to Bowie's 15th album, "Let's Dance," was produced by Nile Rodgers, who was responsible for the album's funky sound.
-Rodgers founded the disco band, Chic, and produced hits for Diana Ross, including "Upside Down" and "I'm Coming Out."
-He also produced Madonna's 1985 album Like a Virgin.
+Rodgers founded the disco band, Chic, and produced hits for Diana Ross, including "Upside Down

 On the surface, this song is about dancing with a lover, but according to Nile Rodgers, there's a deeper meaning.
 He told Mojo: "When David wrote those lyrics, he was talking about the dance that people do in life; the conceptual dance of not being honest.
 He sings, 'put on your red shoes and dance the blues.'
 Like you're pretending to be happy but you're sad."